trillion-repos/18fpool1/INSTALL.md

 # Installation
-Please  use one of the below options to install Trillion OpenFDA Visualization Platform
+Please follow the below instructions to install Trillion OpenFDA Visualization Platform.

-.
-Manual installation with Node.js and Bower

 ### Manual installation with Node.js
 It is assumed that [node.js  v0.10.36] is installed and configured on your system for these instructions.